 Carrying out a sensory audit can help you plan better support for autistic learners experiencing EBSA.
 Try to explore each learner's unique sensory profile instead of just assuming they feel anxious.
 Autistic learners all have very different sensory needs (Donnellan & Strandt-Conroy, 2010).
 A noisy classroom that overwhelms one learner may not bother another child at all.

-Unmet sensory needs can heavily affect learners, and distress may look different from child to child.
-Simple adjustments such as reducing noise, changing seating, offering predictable breaks or allowing agreed sensory tools can make attendance more manageable.
-Treat these as reasonable, individual adaptations rather than a guaranteed intervention with a single outcome.
+Unmet sensory needs can strongly affect learners, and distress may look different from child to child.
+Simple adjustments can make attendance more manageable.
+These may include reducing noise, changing seating, offering predictable breaks or allowing agreed sensory tools.
+Treat them as reasonable, individual adaptations rather than a guaranteed intervention with one set outcome.

 Sensory Trigger Examples in School Signs of Distress Practical Adaptations